EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 See how we've included a new parameter to the method: `[FromRoute] int makeId`.
-This is how we tell ASP.NET Core that this endpoint will use that `makeId` parameter coming from the URL route.
+This `[FromRoute]` [attribute](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/) is how we tell ASP.NET Core that this endpoint will use that `makeId` parameter coming from the URL route.
 Then, we use our `DbContext` to try and find the make that corresponds to the given identifier.
 This is done in `_context.Makes.FindAsync(makeId)`.
-Then, if we couldn't find the given make, we return a `404 Not Found` HTTP status code as per the `return NotFound();` line.
+Then, if we can't find the given make, we return a `404 Not Found` HTTP status code as per the `return NotFound();` line.
 Finally, we query the `models` table for all the records whose `make_id` matches the given parameter.
 That's done in the last line of the method.

 > We have access to the `DbContext` because it has been injected as a dependency into the controller via its constructor by the framework.